demisto/content/Packs/QRadar/Playbooks/playbook-QRadar_Get_Hunting_Results_README.md

-This playbook is used to to sort the QRadar search results to display the IP addresses, assets, and usernames that the search provided.
+This playbook is used to sort the QRadar search results to display the IP addresses, assets, and usernames that the search provided.
 In addition, the results allow you to differentiate between internal and external IP addresses as well as query the QRadar assets API in order to get the assets details from the IP addresses.
 You can provide the QRadar fields names and the organizations' IP ranges in order to properly sort the data.
 The end result of the playbook will be the internal and external IP addresses detected as well as the assets and users.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.